Defensive Rebalancing for Automated Market Makers: Model

 \subsection{Automated Market Makers}

-\emph{Agents} are active entities that can own \emph{tokens}.
+\emph{Agents} own \emph{tokens}.
 A token is any valuable item that can be transferred electronically.
-An \emph{automated market maker} (AMM) is an automaton that trades pairs of token types, $T_1,T_2$.
+An \emph{automated market maker} (AMM) is an automaton that trades between two token types, $T_1, T_2$.
 An AMM manages a \emph{pool} of each token.
-An AMM's \emph{state} is a pair $(x_1, x_2)$, meaning the AMM has $x_1$ units of $T_1$ in its first pool, and $x_2$ units of $T_2$ in its second pool. \footnote{Our results generalize to AMMs that trade more than two types of tokens, but we focus on two-pool AMMs for simplicity.} A \emph{configuration} $c$ is a set of AMM states.
+An AMM's \emph{state} is a pair $(x_1, x_2)$, meaning the AMM has $x_1$ units of $T_1$ in its first pool, and $x_2$ units of $T_2$ in its second pool.\footnote{Our results generalize to AMMs that trade more than two types of tokens, but we focus on two-pool AMMs for simplicity.} A \emph{configuration} $c$ is an ordered collection of AMM states.

-We consider \emph{constant-function market makers}~\cite{AngerisC2020} (CFMMs) in which each trade preserves an invariant of the form $F(x_1,x_2) = k$, where $k > 0$, and $F:\Reals^2 \to \Reals$ is strictly increasing in both arguments, twice-differentiable, and log-concave.
-The value $k$ is called the CFMM's \emph{liquidity}\footnote{ This term is sometimes called the CFMM's \emph{invariant} or \emph{liquidity constant}, but in our model this term is neither invariant nor constant over the long term.}.
-Perhaps the most popular CFMM is the \emph{constant product market maker} (CPMM) of the form $F(x_1, x_2) := x_1 \cdot x_2 = k$.
+We consider \emph{constant-function market makers}~\cite{AngerisC2020} (CFMMs) in which each trade preserves an invariant of the form $F(x_1, x_2) = k$, where $k > 0$, and $F: \mathbb{R}^2 \to \mathbb{R}$ is twice differentiable, strictly increasing in each argument, and log-concave.
+The value $k$ is called the CFMM's \emph{liquidity}.\footnote{This term is sometimes called the CFMM's \emph{invariant} or \emph{liquidity constant}.
+In our model, however, it is neither invariant nor constant over the course of repeated rebalancings.} Perhaps the most popular CFMM is the \emph{constant-product market maker} (CPMM) of the form $F(x_1, x_2) := x_1 \cdot x_2 = k$.
 Uniswap~\cite{uniswapv3}, Balancer~\cite{balancer}, Bullish~\cite{Bullish}, CoinEx~\cite{CoinEx2025}, and Skate~\cite{SkateAMM2025} are examples of commercial CPMMs.

 A \emph{liquidity provider} (LP) is an agent who invests in a CFMM by loaning tokens to its liquidity pools.
 LPs expect to profit from trading fees, and typically receive governance rights over the CFMM.